ALRW/dotfiles/README.md

 gem install rake
 ```

 The install script currently symlinks all top level files and those in the git and vim folders.
-To run the installation simply:
+To run the installation:

 ```
-rake install
+git clone https://github.com/ALRW/dotfiles.git && cd dotfiles && rake install
 ```

 To do